 What Is the Form N400 Three-Year Rule?

 The three-year rule for Form N-400 is that if you’re married to a United States citizen and living in the U.S. as a permanent resident for at least three years, you might be eligible to file your N-400.
 If you do not meet the three-year rule requirements, you will have to wait five years to apply for citizenship.

 Can You File Form N-400 While Form I-751 Is Pending?

 It is possible to file your N-400 while your Form I-751 is pending.
 If you have filed the Petition to Remove Conditions on Marriage, Form I-751, you should include the notice of receipt the USCIS sent you as confirmation that they were processing your I-751.
 This receipt is called Form I-797, Notice of Action.

 Contact a Phoenix Immigration Lawyer Today

-If you’re in the process of submitting your Form N-400, it can be extremely helpful to consult with an experienced immigration attorney.
-Our attorneys at the Ybarra Maldonado Law Group can help you with your application and ensure that you have all the required documentation required.
+If you’re in the process of submitting your Form N-400, it is helpful to consult with an experienced immigration attorney.
+Our attorneys at the Ybarra Maldonado Law Group can help you with your application.
+We will ensure that you have all the required documentation required.
 To schedule a consultation, call us today at (602) 910-4040 or submit an online form.